-- (a) Client Safety - i.
-Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during counselling sessions. - ii.
+(a) Client Safety

+- Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional, or psychological harm during counselling sessions or as an outcome of counselling sessions. - ii.
 Counsellors must not exploit their clients financially, sexually, emotionally, or in any other way.

-Suggesting or engaging in sexual activity with a client is unethical.
+Suggesting or engaging in sexual activity with a client is unethical. - iii.

-- iii.
 Counsellors must provide privacy for counselling sessions.
-The sessions should not be overheard, recorded or observed by anyone other than the counsellor without informed consent from the client.
-Normally any recording would be discussed as part of the contract Care must be taken that sessions are not interrupted. - (b) Client Self-determination - i.
-In counselling the balance of power is unequal and counsellors must take care not to abuse their power. - ii.
+The sessions should not be overheard, recorded, or observed by anyone other than the Counsellor, without informed consent from the client.
+Normally any recording would be discussed as part of the contract.
+Care must be taken that sessions are not interrupted.

+(b) Client Self-determination

+- i.
+In counselling, the balance of power is unequal and Counsellors must take care to not abuse their power. - ii.
 Counsellors do not normally act on behalf of their clients.
 If they do, it will only be with express written consent of their client, or else in exceptional circumstances. - iii.
 Counsellors do not normally give advice. - iv.
-Counsellors have a responsibility to establish with clients at the outset of counselling the existence of any other therapeutic or helping relationships in which the client is involved and to consider whether counselling is appropriate.
-Counsellors should gain the client's permission before conferring in any way with other professional workers. - (c) Breaks and Endings - i.
-Counsellors work with clients to reach a recognised ending when clients have received the help they sought or when it is apparent that counselling is no longer helping or when clients wish to end. - ii.
+Counsellors have a responsibility to establish with clients, at the outset of counselling, the existence of any other therapeutic or helping relationships in which the client is involved; and to consider whether counselling is appropriate.
+Counsellors should gain the client's permission before conferring in any way with other professional workers.

+(c) Breaks and Endings

+- i.
+Counsellors work with clients to reach a recognised ending when clients have received the help they sought, when it is apparent that counselling is no longer helping, or when clients wish to end. - ii.
 External circumstances may lead to endings for other reasons which are not therapeutic.
-Counsellors must make arrangements for care to be taken of the immediate needs of clients in the event of any sudden and unforeseen endings by the counsellor or breaks to the counselling relationship. - iii.
+Counsellors must make arrangement for care to be taken of the immediate needs of clients in the event of any sudden and unforeseen endings by the Counsellor or of breaks to the counselling relationship. - iii.
 Counsellors should take care to prepare their clients appropriately for any planned breaks from counselling.
-They should also take steps to ensure the wellbeing of their clients during such breaks. - (d) Responsibility to other Counsellors - i.
-Counsellors must not conduct themselves in their counselling-related activities in ways which undermine public confidence either in their role as a counsellor or in the work of other counsellors.
+They should also take steps to ensure the wellbeing of their clients during such breaks.

+(d) Responsibility to Other Counsellors